robynetzan/friendlyjoinmessages/README.md

   lobby: "<light_purple>Lobby</light_purple>"
 ```

-The `message` field represents the base message, and you can use `%server%` as a placeholder to display the server the player has joined.
+The `message` field represents the base message template.
 In `server-aliases`, you can create replacement text for the server using the server name specified in your Velocity config.

+**Placeholders**

+- `%server%` - The name of the server the player has joined
+- `%player%` - The username of the player

+**Commands**

 You can reload the config by typing `/sjm` in the Velocity console.